luyadev/luya/docs/guide1.0/app-filters.md

 <img src="<?= yii::$app->storage->getImage(139)->applyFilter('my-filter')->source; ?>" border="0" />
 ```

-Where *139* coult be the image id from your database source active record.
+Where *139* could be the image id from your database source active record.
 If you have casted a field with image() in your ngrest model you can access directly this variable:

 ```php
 <? foreach($newsData as $item): ?>